nus-cs2113-AY2021S1/tp/README.md

-# Duke project template
+# SCRUMptious

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Welcome to SCRUMptious, this is a command-line project management software, designed for project managers who adopt the SCRUM methodology.

 ## Setting up in Intellij